nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    press <button>Enter</button>.

-Figure 4 provides a summary of the fields with their descriptions, prefixes and rules.
+Table 2 provides a summary of the fields with their descriptions, prefixes and rules.

 | Field          | Description                                                                    | Prefix | Constraints                                                                                                                                             |
 |----------------|--------------------------------------------------------------------------------|--------|---------------------------------------------------------------------------------------------------------------------------------------------------------|